 This means that if an employee (perhaps after a drink or two and with their inhibitions lowered) makes unwanted advances to a colleague at a work party, then that behaviour can lead to the person it was directed at being able to bring a claim of sexual harassment in the Employment Tribunal.

 That claim will usually be made against the worker’s employer, but it’s also important to note that the claim can be made against the individual member of staff who carried out the harassment too.
 This can lead to that employee being personally liable to pay compensation, in the same way as the employer can be required to pay.

 It’s also important to be aware that unwanted sexual advances can amount to unlawful harassment, even if there was no intention on the part of the perpetrator to cause upset or offence.
-The test for a Tribunal to determine is whether the conduct was intended to cause upset or, even if it wasn’t, whether it was reasonable for the person faced with that conduct to feel offended or upset.
+The test for a Tribunal to determine is whether the unwanted conduct was intended to cause upset or, even if it wasn’t, whether it was reasonable for the person faced with that unwanted conduct to feel offended or upset.

 Reducing the risks

 So, what steps can an employer take before the party starts to reduce the risk?